CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/copy_output_to_S3_Bucket.md

 Note, you will need permissions to copy to a S3 Bucket. see <a href="<https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-access-control.html>S3 Access Control</a>

+Be sure you enter your access credentials on the parallel cluster by running:

+`aws configure`

 Currently, the bucket listed below has ACL turned off see <a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide/about-object-ownership.html>S3 disable ACL</a>